Last updated on December 30th, 2023 at 07:44 pm

 Birdseed ornaments are easy to make, and a great fall and winter project for feeding your feathered friends.
 They are also really cute, and make a thoughtful DIY gift for any bird lovers in your life.
 Learn how to make birdseed ornaments, and fill your trees with delectable treats for the wild birds.

-Ornaments to feed the birds are made using different combinations of birdseed, along with other ingredients such as gelatin, flour, corn syrup or honey.
+Ornaments to feed the birds are often made using different combinations of birdseed, along with other ingredients such as gelatin, flour, corn syrup or honey.
 These ingredients are used to stick the birdseed together.
 When combined with water, the mixture can then be pressed into a shape.
-While still moist, be sure to insert a string or ribbon, to enable the ornament to be hung from a tree branch after it is completely dry.
+While still moist, be sure to insert a string or ribbon, to be able to hang the ornament from a tree branch after it is completely dry.

 How Do You Stick Birdseed Together?